 137 First Ave.

 For Organic Ice Cream and Good Will: Blue Marble Ice Cream

 Blue Marble, the first certified organic artisanal ice cream maker in New York, serves sweet-tasting treats with minimal added sugar and maximum goodness provided by Mother Nature herself.
 Featuring classics like strawberry and cookies and cream made from farm-fresh New York State dairy, its flavors are straightforward and pure.
 Blue Marble's Prospect Heights location has a kid's play space and outdoor garden, and is steps from Prospect Park.
 Take note: With each scoop you buy, you and your family are supporting Blue Marble’s not-for-profit organization, Blue Marble Dreams, the mission of which is to use ice cream to inspire joy, spur economic growth and employ and empower women in places like Rwanda and Haiti.

 186 Underhill Ave.

-For Egg-free Philly Style: Morgenstern’s Finest Ice Cream
+For Tons of Choices & a Retro Vibe: Morgenstern’s Finest Ice Cream

-With fifteen varieties of vanilla, chocolate, coffee and caramel, there’s something for everyone at this Soho and Lower East side “new American” ice cream parlor in classic black and white design.
-(Including a fruity collab Action Bronson, "Only for Dolphins."
+With fifteen varieties of vanilla, chocolate, coffee and caramel (and a massive menu!) there’s something for everyone at this Soho “new American” ice cream parlor in classic black and white design.
 Order up one of the classics or experiment with flavor mash ups like cardamom lemon jam, salt and pepper pine nut or banana curry.
 Kids will love their own menu with special cup and cone sizes and sundaes that are sure to please like the Butterscotch Banger —vanilla ice cream with caramel and cream.
-The shop's Soho store is currently open for pickup and delivery

 Morgenstern's Finest Ice Cream